zwx2238/AscendNPU-IR/README.md

 ### Building an end-to-end example

-Please refer to the `example` directory.
+Please refer to the `examples` directory.